 Obtain a better e-reputation to facilitate their distribution in China.

-· Ranking in top 2 pages on Baidu search results.
+- Ranking in the top 2 pages on Baidu search results.

-If you take everything in consideration, the spirits market in China could be the opportunity of a lifetime for your imported brand.
-Maybe tomorrow you could have many fans and buyers in China and be a real threat to the other competitors.
+If you take everything into consideration, the Chinese market could be the opportunity of a lifetime for your imported brand.

-In this adventure, you will have to make difficult decisions, that could have a significant impact on the long-term.
-Therefore, it’s needed that you take the right ones.
-Work with specialist of the marketing in China can help you to avoid traps.
-Only then your imported spirits brand will be successful.
+In this adventure, you will have to make difficult decisions, that could have a significant impact in the long term.
+Therefore, you will need to take the right ones.
+Working with marketing specialists in China can help you to avoid traps and take the best out of the Chinese market to be successful.